Please call the Front Desk at 510-437-2743

-When a sponsor requests child care but space at the Alameda CDC is not immediately needed, he or she may be placed on the Projected Care Waiting List.
+When a sponsor requests childcare, but space at Base Alameda USCG CDC is not immediately needed, he or she may be placed on the Projected Care Waiting List.
 Examples of projected care needs include but are not limited to:

-Parents must provide their last two LES and/or pay stubs at the time of registration to verify TFI.
-Once annual income is determined, the CDC Sliding Fee Chart is used to determine tuition costs.
-If parents do not wish to provide income information, they will be charged tuition from the highest category on the CDC sliding fee scale.
+Parents must provide their last two LES' and or/pay stubs at the time of registration to verify TFI.
+Once annual income is determined, the CDC sliding scale is used to determine tuition costs.
+If parents do not wish to provide income information, they will be charged the highest tuition category.
 Call the front desk for a copy of the sliding fee scale.